-From 1981 to 2012, Geoff Tate was the iconic voice of Queensrÿche, the Seattle-born masters of progressive metal who utilized their intelligent socio-political consciousness to give us such stone cold classics as “The Warning” and “Operation: Mindcrime.”
+From 1981 to 2012, Geoff Tate was the iconic voice of Queensrÿche, the Seattle-born masters of prog-metal who utilized their intelligent, socio-political consciousness to give us such stone cold classics as “Rage For Order” and “Operation: Mindcrime.”

-When Tate was fired from the band earlier this year, the media wasted little time speculating about who was to blame and what the future of both sides was going to be.
+When Tate was fired from the band earlier this year, the media wasted little time speculating about whom was to blame and what the future of both sides would be.

 Was the split amicable?
 What did Tate do to deserve such a fate?
 Who would assume his role as the new face of Queensrÿche?